connervieira/PredatorFabric/CONFIGURATION.md

 - `name` sets the name of the platform, for branding purposes.
 - `start_message` sets a message that will be displayed when the program starts.
 - `interval` defines a fixed delay, in seconds, at the beginning of each loop.
+- `mode` is a string that can be set to either "discrete" or "stream", and determines the mode in which the ALPR system operates.
+    - In "stream" mode, Predator Fabric will stream video directly from the configured camera device through the ALPR engine.
+        - This is the newer method of ALPR, and is much faster with a much higher success rate, especially when vehicles are in motion.
+        - This method does not guarantee that the ALPR results sent to a network target will match the image sent for remote processing.
+    - In "discrete" mode, Predator Fabric will capture individual still frames from the configured camera device, and process them individually.
+        - This is the older method of ALPR, and is much slower, but it guarantee that the captured image and ALPR results sent to a remote target match.

 ## Image